 No means no and you always have the right to say ‘no’ – even to a family member or someone you love.
 You’re in control of your body and the most important thing is how YOU feel.
 If you want to say ‘No’, it’s your choice.

 There are good and bad secrets.
 Good secrets can be things like surprise parties or presents for other people.
 Bad secrets make you feel sad, worried or frightened.
 You should tell an adult you trust about a bad secret straight away.

 Talk about stuff that makes you worried or upset.
 If you ever feel sad, anxious or frightened you should talk to an adult you trust.
 This doesn't have to be a family member.
 It can also be a teacher or a friend's parent – or even Childline.

-This fun and important storybook will help families and schools have simple conversations to help keep children safe from sexual abuse — in an engaging, visual way.
+Our new Pantosaurus storybook will help families and schools have simple conversations to help keep children safe from sexual abuse — in an engaging, visual way.

 Thanks to amazing supporters like you, we raised £46,440 to help us create this essential book.
 You can get your copy from Matalan, selected Blakemore Retail SPAR stores or our NSPCC shop from August 2021.
 All profits from the sale of this book will support the NSPCC’s vital work, fighting for every childhood.

 - bathtime, applying cream or when getting your child dressed